CCA-Public/digital-archives-manual/guides/access.md

 SCOPE is only available to the researcher on CCA's Study Room CAD workstation and virtualization workstation.
 The Study Room CAD workstation and virtualization workstation have no internet access and USB ports are blocked.
 Researchers can take screenshots of material as needed, and reference will package them into a low-resolution PDF file and email them to the researcher.

-CCA archives staff (not internal researchers) can access SCOPE via the BitCurator machines and at the reference desk.Research access is limited to the reading room only, including for all other CCA staff.
+CCA archives staff (not internal researchers) can access SCOPE via the BitCurator machines and at the reference desk.
+Research access is limited to the reading room only, including for all other CCA staff.

 Unprocessed digital collection material can be made available on a case-by-case basis.
 Reference staff should make the Digital Archivist aware of the request.
 Then the Digital Archivist will create a DIP based on the workflow [above](#dipcreation) and move the files to the researcher's Research Materials folder.
-The researcher can then access the files via the locked down Study Room workstations.
+The researcher can then access the files via the Study Room workstations.